j2 AAI

 j2 For Lawyers

-• j2 can create simulation images(video) of the modelling and analytical work they have done.
+• j2 can create simulation images (video) of the modelled scenarios including graphs and charts of any associated analytical work they have submitted.

 J2 For Air Accident Investigators